luizgabriel/Spatial.Engine/docs/index.md

 So, the first step to get used to this engine is to build it from source.
-We'll need to install the correct compiler, the package manager, run some installation scripts, wait for all required dependencies to build and finally you'll be able see something on your screen.
+We'll need to install the correct compiler, the package manager, run some installation scripts, wait for all required dependencies to build, and finally you'll be able to see something on your screen.
 You might take some time in this step if you're not used to all complexities of a C++ project.

 When you get used with the engine, we can bootstrap a simple game project using the engine's core library.